devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 `mkdir demo1 demo2 demo3 demo4`{{execute}}

-you can also create multiple directories.
+You can also create multiple directories.

 `ls`{{execute}}